Surfer12/OnlineFoodDelievery/CONTRIBUTING.md

 2. Create a pull request with a clear description of the changes.
 3. Reference any related issues in the pull request description.
 4. Wait for a review and address any feedback.

+### Detailed Guidelines

+- Follow the detailed guidelines for contributing to the project.
+- Include information on the code style, testing, and the pull request process.

 ## License